 7. Don’t Take Any Risks: Employees may be unwilling to step outside of their comfort zone and explore new possibilities or ventures.

-8. Lose Their Passion: Complaced employees may lose their drive and become apathetic towards their work and the company.
+8. Lose Their Passion: Complacent employees may lose their drive and become apathetic towards their work and the company.

-10. Lose Any Hope for a Brighter Future: Complacency in the workplace erodes optimism and hope.
+10. Lose Any Hope for a Brighter Future: Complacency in the workplace erodes optimism and hope, and makes it unlikely the employee sees a bright future at your company or any company.

-All of these factors adds up to less innovation, less trust and psychological safety, and less loyalty.
+All of these factors add up to less innovation, less trust and psychological safety, and less loyalty.
 If turnover is on the rise, excitement is dwindling and your numbers are dropping, complacency may already have a strong hold on your team.
 Are you or your team members making decisions based on all the facts?
-Or, only to relieve a sense of anxiety?
+Or, only to relieve a sense of anxiety.

 complacency in the workplace

 Don’t fret!
 All is not lost.
 You can re-engage your team in many ways.
 However, beware of pitfalls.
-Damage control can support complacency in an era when complacency can be deadly.
 Over 70% of all major transformation efforts fail because organizations do not take a holistic approach to change themselves.

 Enter Kotter’s 8-Step Process for Leading Change: